-(1) The Council hereby delegate to the Accounting Officer any all powers and duties to enable the Accounting Officer -
+- (1) The Council hereby delegate to the Accounting Officer any all powers and duties to enable the Accounting Officer - (a) To discharge the supply chain management responsibilities conferred on the Accounting Officer in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) The supply chain management policy

-- (a) To discharge the supply chain management responsibilities conferred on the Accounting Officer in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) The supply chain management policy - (b) To maximise administrative and operational efficiency in the implementation of the supply chain management policy - (c) To enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of the supply chain management policy - (d) To comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) The Accounting officer may not delegate or sub delegate any supply chain management powers or duties - (a) To a person who is not an official of the municipality or - (b) To a committee which is not exclusively composed of officials of the municipality - (3) The delegation to the accounting officer in terms of 3.3.1 above is subject to the following conditions: - (a) That a competitive bidding process will be followed for any specific procurement of a transaction value above R200 000.00 (Vat included) and the procurement of long-term contracts. - (b) That on recommendation from the bid adjudication committee, the Accounting Officer makes final awards on procurement of a transaction value above R 200 000.00 Vat included. - (c) That the final award in a competitive bidding process should be made through the committee system provided for in section 8 of this policy. - (d) That a written report be submitted to the accounting officer in the case of the final award of a transaction value between R200 000.00 and R5 000 000.00 within five days of the end of each month. - (e) No decision-making in terms of any supply chain management powers and duties may be delegated to an advisor or consultant. - (f) That no requirement for goods or services above an estimated transaction value of R200 000.00 (VAT included) may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.
+- (b) To maximise administrative and operational efficiency in the implementation of the supply chain management policy - (c) To enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of the supply chain management policy - (d) To comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) The Accounting officer may not delegate or sub delegate any supply chain management powers or duties - (a) To a person who is not an official of the municipality or - (b) To a committee which is not exclusively composed of officials of the municipality - (3) The delegation to the accounting officer in terms of 3.3.1 above is subject to the following conditions: - (a) That a competitive bidding process will be followed for any specific procurement of a transaction value above R300 000.00 (Vat included) and the procurement of long-term contracts - (b) That on recommendation from the bid adjudication committee, the Accounting Officer makes final awards on procurement of a transaction value above R 300 000.00 Vat included. - (c) That the final award in a competitive bidding process should be made through the committee system provided for in section 8 of this policy. - (d) That a written report be submitted to the accounting officer in the case of the final award of a transaction value above R300 000.00. - (e) No decision-making in terms of any supply chain management powers and duties may be delegated to an advisor or consultant. - (f) That no requirement for goods or services above an estimated transaction value of R300 000.00 (VAT included) may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.